 Use the Up/Down IPv4 and Up/Down IPv6 page to create scripts executed when the WAN connection is established (up) or lost (down).
 There is an independent IPv4 and IPv6 dual-stack implemented in the router, so there is independent IPv4 and IPv6 Up/Down script.
-IPv4 Up/Down Script runs only on the IPv4 WAN connection established/lost, IPv6 Up/Down Script runs only on the IPv6 WAN connection established/lost, IPv6 Up/Down Script runs only on the IPv6 WAN connection established.
+IPv4 Up/Down Script runs only on the IPv4 WAN connection established/lost, IPv6 Up/Down Script runs only on the IPv6 WAN connection established/lost.
+Any scripts entered into the Up Script window will run after a WAN connection is established.
 Script commands entered into the Down Script window will run when the WAN connection is lost.